*WARNING*: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 Before Jun Jie could enjoy his happiness too much, he was confronted by Shu Xin again.
 Yes, more good news coming in so a typical meal or some trip wasn’t what she wanted.
 She was still waiting for his answer yet he was still pretending to be dumb.
 Seriously?
 He was once again rescued by the phone ringing, business matter–for real this time.
 He was given an opportunity to once again dodge her question.
 But to get back to business, Jun Jie’s obstacle this time was trying to get past the whole feng shui matters again with their clients.

 Back at the Yu Xiang and Bi Ting front, business meeting again.
 How have they been doing recently?
 Any improvements?
 Still no changes from last time, still only one willing to go for the new package.
 Even after Shen Xin Ru spoke up regarding the situation, Yu Xiang was still stubborn about his new plan.
 Zhou Si Yi made a lot of sense with her analysis too.
 But hey, it was Yu Xiang, he didn’t want to see failure.
-He have to succeed, somehow.
+He had to succeed, somehow.
 (Or die trying.)
 Bi Ting was indeed very brave to speak up after Yu Xiang had made his point clear.
-But I agree with Bi Ting, why don’t he go face the customers with them?
+But I agree with Bi Ting, why doesn’t he go face the customers with them?
 He would understand the situation more.
 Look at Zhou Si Yi’s expression, she was indeed rooting for Bi Ting (silently).
 OMG, he actually agreed to go with them?
 Everyone was surprised, even Bi Ting herself.
 Since he did look quite fiercely at her.
 Ooooh, there was definitely a catch to the whole deal.
 No wonder.
 He couldn’t be that easily affected by Bi Ting, right?
 He accepted the challenge yet on his own terms.
 Freaky indeed.
 (The terms: They separated into two teams to compete against one another.
 It didn’t matter who the losing team was, one person from the losing side will be fired.
 Teams: Yu Xiang, Bi Ting, Yang Min Ling vs. Shen Xin Ru, Zhou Si Yi, and Xiao Q.) Everyone would be blaming Bi Ting now after Yu Xiang exit the scene?
 Well, not everyone, but more like Shen Xin Ru.
-At least Zhou Si Yi didn’t attack Bi Ting, even taking on the role of peace-maker and reminding them that they were all on the same boat and everyone should do their best from now on.
+At least Zhou Si Yi didn’t attack Bi Ting, even taking on the role of peacemaker and reminding them that they were all on the same boat and everyone should do their best from now on.

 So the battle began with Bi Ting and Yang Min Ling doing the opening act while Yu Xiang covered the ‘special’ performance to convince their customer.
 Seriously?
 What in the world was he doing dressed like that?
 Their customer was so excited to get a certain special package yet they have no idea it was that weird.
 (Should’ve gone to another wedding planning place.)
 OMG, if anyone thought it was bad already with the girls introducing the package after wedding details were already discussed, Yu Xiang’s current approach was ten times worse.
 His choice of ‘words’ made them want to kill him even more than anything.
 Not to mention, he ruined the whole moment for the couple, causing one big misunderstanding.
 The situation was spreading and turning into a bigger issue than they initially thought with being able to find at least one customer who would accept the ‘special’ package.
 This time, it was up to Bi Ting to patch up the situation.
 It was her turn to save the day versus her absent-mindedness that had caused some past complications and Yu Xiang had to patch it up.
 Though he wouldn’t admit it out loud, he was proud of her.

 That was funny how Bi Ting told Yu Xiang he shouldn’t ‘help’ them in the future anymore.
-Yet stopped herself and excused herself to go take care of matters.
+Yet she stopped herself and excused herself to go take care of matters.
 The way she was somewhat ‘chiding’ him earlier made me feel like they were a pair of husband and wife managing the place and she chided him like a typical wife, telling him not to ‘ruin’ business anymore.
 Their roles reversed again when he used his ‘boss’ status to summon her back.
 He indeed gave her a good scare, because he was just calling her back to praise her performance for this particular case.
 It was hard for her not to be shocked.
-It was super rare that he would cover for her, now even admitting up front of her performance.
+It was super rare that he would cover for her, now even admitting upfront of her performance.

 On the Yu Jie front, Long Tian Xing promised her that he will never act fierce in front of her anymore.
 It wasn’t because he had a change of heart, just slightly.
 But it was more like how she had already curved her attitude so he would help her with her acting but won’t be so fierce.
 (It was indeed the directors who wanted to teach her a lesson, not really wanting to harm her but just want to get their point across with respecting others, especially those who worked closely with her whether in front or behind the scenes.)